spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/celebrations/index.html.md

 The budget for sending these gifts will come from the department budget of the gift-receiving team member.

 To make sure the reports in Expensify are routed correctly, managers will need to be sure to fill in the correct division and department.
-Managers will also need to be sure to use `FY22_EmployeeGiftsFlowers` in the `classification` section of the expense.
+Managers will also need to be sure to use `EmployeeGiftsFlowers` in the `classification` section of the expense.

 For any further questions regarding expensing of flowers or gifts, please reach out to the AP team at `ap@gitlab.com`